thoughtcroft/thoughtcroft.github.io/_posts/2007-10-12-copy-data-between-excel-workbooks.md

   - workbook
 ---

-I needed way to ensure that some Excel workbooks that were being completed by customers and uploaded to a server for analysis and subsequent loading into a database, were not being tampered with.
+I needed a way to ensure that some Excel workbooks that were being completed by customers and uploaded to a server for analysis and subsequent loading into a database, were not being tampered with.
 Certainly in Excel version up to and including 2003 it is not possible